-“I have no idea,” Remus said breathlessly.
+“I have no idea,” said Remus.

-“Well I’m happy for you,” Lily finally added after a couple seconds of silence.
+“Well I’m happy for you,” Lily added after a couple seconds of silence.
 “I always knew you two would end up together, it really was just a matter of when.
 But you’re right, you need to keep this a secret … for both your sakes.”

 As Remus smiled in agreement and went back to eating his breakfast, Peter felt the same icy hand creep back up his leg.
 Part of him knew that his best friend’s new romance was the perfect piece of information to give Luciana, but as he watched Remus’ smile grow, he couldn’t bring himself to spill the secret.
 After years of wallowing in his own self-pity, the Marauder was finally happy and Peter knew he didn’t deserve to have the feeling taken away from him.
 He’d have to find some other information to satisfy her.

 Besides, how could he trust Luciana with the information anyways?
 She wasn’t even a Death Eater yet, she was practically an apprentice herself!